adamstaveley/planbot/README.md

 semantic analysis of user responses when they request information such as definitions or planning documents.
 As spaCy is computationally expensive it is recommended that the planbot module be run as a background process using a message broker, else there is a 'simple' version which can be used in testing environments.
-This module uses the Levenshtein distance algorithm to analyse string similarity, as such it cannot capture meaning from user responses.
+This version uses the Levenshtein distance algorithm to analyse string similarity, as such it cannot capture meaning from user responses.